top of page

 Kong Toys - Essential for keeping pup busy, happy and mentally stimulated whilst training.
 Fill them with their favourite mushed up treats and food, stick them in the freezer, take them out for pup when you need them, hours of fun!

 Puppy pee pads - For use when travelling in the car or in their puppy buggy etc. just in case they have an accident, do not use for toilet training in the home.
-These are a washable and re-usable version.
+These are a washable and re-usable version that last longer and can’t be ripped up as easily!

 The Highway Code states: